 Definition - What does Egg Donation mean?

-An egg donation occurs when a woman provides one or multiple eggs to an infertile woman for the purpose of conception through an assisted reproductive technology (ART).
-Egg donations are used in situations where a woman hoping to conceive a child is unable to produce or provide her own biological egg, but able to carry a child in her uterus.
-Women who donate eggs must adhere to a specific medical process leading up to the retrieval, and have no legal claim over the product of any resulting pregnancy.
+An egg donation occurs when a woman provides eggs to an infertile woman or same-sex couple for the purpose of conception with assisted reproductive technology (ART).
+Donor eggs are used in situations where a woman hoping to conceive a child is unable to produce or provide her own biological egg, but able to carry a child in her uterus.
+Women who donate eggs must adhere to a specific medical process leading up to the retrieval and have no legal claim over the product of any resulting pregnancy.